joe29-rgb/Career-Lever-AI/README.md

 ## 🔗 **Get Started Today**

 Ready to transform your job search?
-Join thousands of successful professionals who have landed their dream jobs with JobCraft AI.
+Join thousands of successful professionals who have landed their dream jobs with Career Lever AI.

 - **Sign up for free** and experience the difference
 - **Upgrade to Pro** for unlimited AI customizations